nervosnetwork/rfcs/rfcs/0036-remove-header-deps-immature-rule/0036-remove-header-deps-immature-rule.md

 The *Loading Header Immature Rule* prevents the usage of header deps in many scenarios because the script must reference the block about 16 hours ago.

 The intention of the immature rule is like the cellbase immature rule, a transaction with header deps and all its descendants can be invalidated after a chain reorganization [^1], because the referenced block may be rolled back.
+Removing the rule lets dApps developers to trade off between responsive header reference and reliable transaction finality.

 [^1]: Chain reorganization happens when the node found a better chain with more accumulated proved work and it has to rollback blocks to switch to the new chain.